 The same is true for wealth that is generated from any assets.
 Under normal circumstances, most of the wealth generated during a marriage becomes community property owned by both spouses.
 After death, the normal distribution of property may result in inherited land or wealth leaving your family bloodline.

 You can use a prenuptial agreement to protect any property you wish to preserve for your own descendants.
 Of course, a valid will can also resolve these issues.
 But a well-planned prenuptial agreement can be another valuable tool in your estate planning toolbox.

 Contact Our Law Office Today

 These are just some of the provisions that you can consider in a Texas prenup agreement.
 If you’re looking to enter into a prenuptial agreement or you need one reviewed, feel free to reach out to The Larson Law Office.
-We can be reached at 713.221.9088.
+Our divorce and family law attorneys can be reached at 713.221.9088.